Skip to Content

 You can unblock a pressure washer nozzle with these simple steps:

-• Step 2: Clean the nozzle: You can either use the nozzle cleaner that came with the pressure washer or use a straightened paper clip.
-But it is recommended to use the designated nozzle cleaner to avoid any damage to the nozzle.
+You can use the nozzle cleaner with the pressure washer or a straightened paper clip.
+However, the designated nozzle cleaner is recommended to avoid any damage to the nozzle.
 First, poke the nozzle from the front end (where the water sprays out).

-• Step 4: Remove the blockage in the nozzle: Push the blockage backward so that it comes out from the back of the nozzle.
+Push the blockage backward so it comes out from the back of the nozzle.

-• Step 5: Place the nozzle under running water: Once you are sure that the blockage has been loosened up, place it under running water, preferably pressurized water, so that any loose debris can be flushed out from the nozzle.
+Once the blockage has been loosened up, place it under running water, preferably pressurized water, so that any loose debris can be flushed out from the nozzle.

-• Step 6: Reattach the nozzle: Place the nozzle back on the pressure washer gun and test to make sure the pressure is optimal.
+Place the nozzle back on the pressure washer gun and test to ensure optimal pressure.

 Incompatible Water Temperature

-There are two types of pressure washers, hot water pressure washers and cold water pressure washers.
-And both of them can only run properly when the correct water temperature is fed into them.
-If you are using incorrect water temperature in your pressure washer, your pressure washer will not provide optimal water pressure.
-Not to mention that the pressure washer pump can get damaged if wrong temperature water is used in it.
+Not to mention that the pressure washer pump can get damaged if the wrong temperature water is used in it.
 Also, you can’t simply convert a hot water pressure washer into a cold water one and vice versa.

 – Fix: Incompatible water temperature